 Chair, Allied Health Sciences Department and Assistant Professor

 Dr. Wambach’s professional background is health care (Respiratory Therapy), which he taught for five years at the State University of New York at Stony Brook and directed the Respiratory Therapy Program for seven years at the University of Pittsburgh.
 His experiences also include grant writing and administration through the State of Michigan and federal OSHA.
 Mike has performed consulting and training for many West Michigan companies like Meijer, Herman Miller, Stryker, and Spartan Stores.
-In 1994 he started the health care administration program for Davenport University in Grand Rapids, MI and in 2000 he became director of faculty development for Davenport.
-Mike also worked as faculty development specialist for Baker College Online and was state-wide lead trainer for the Michigan Community Blood Centers.
+In 1994, he started the health care administration program at Davenport University in Grand Rapids, MI and in 2000 he became director of faculty development for Davenport.
+Mike also worked as faculty development specialist for Baker College Online and was the state-wide lead trainer for the Michigan Community Blood Centers.

 Mike earned an Associates Degree (Respiratory Therapy) at the Milwaukee Area Technical College, a Bachelor's of Science (Cardiorespiratory Sciences), a Masters of Science (Health Sciences), both from the State University of New York at Stony Brook, and a Ph.D. in Higher, Adult, and Lifelong Education from Michigan State University.